The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Introduction

-It is easy to see that our results can be extend directly to the anisotropic hyper-diffusive equations with different constant coefficients.
-However, we did not consider the effects of strong dissipation in a certain direction, such as the vertical direction as shown in reference \cite{LZ2021}.

-Furthermore, we have the following uniqueness result for the MHD equations.
-Likewise, for certain indices, additional assumptions need to be made that one of the solutions has better regularity in $H^1$ space.
+The bound on the norms of ${\bm u }$ and ${\bm b}$ in \eqref{eq:reg} is uniform in time. \end{theorem} Furthermore, we have the following uniqueness result for the MHD equations.
+Likewise, assumptions must be made for certain indices, requiring one of the solutions to exhibit enhanced regularity in the $H^1$ space.